claudioromero/soccer-league-demo/README.md

 either directly from the Blockchain or via a database (***LevelDB***)
 - A simple user interface is also available, for demo purposes.

+## Live demo on Google Cloud!
+- The application is up and running at https://blockchain-demo-224000.appspot.com/

 ## Primary Technical Contact
 - This API was created by [Claudio Romero](https://ar.linkedin.com/in/claudioromero)
 - Please feel free to reach out via LinkedIn in case you have any questions or suggestions.